jamiefu/news-classify/docs/models/gpt2.rst

 GPT-2
 ========

-The GPT2 model applies huggingface's implementation of Alec Radford, Jeffrey Wu, Rewon Child, David Luan, Dario Amodei and Ilya Sutskever: "Language Models are Unsupervised Multitask Learners", a large transformer-based language model which embeds an entire document into a vector, usually to perform various natural language processing tasks.
+The GPT2 model applies `huggingface's <https://huggingface.co/transformers/model_doc/gpt2.html>`_
+implementation of `Alec Radford, Jeffrey Wu, Rewon Child, David Luan, Dario Amodei and Ilya Sutskever: "Language Models are Unsupervised Multitask Learners" <https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf>`_, a large transformer-based language model which embeds an entire document into a vector, usually to perform various natural language processing tasks.
 The model is trained using [HYPERPARAMETERS], and is saved on our server.

 Once a new article is fed into the GPT2 model, the article gets embedded through the saved model.
 The output is then run through a deep neural network to produce the predicted tags for the article.